Spike detection from inaccurate samplings: Quantitative localization in the general frame

 \end{defn} \ni Using this property, we can specify the result of Theorem \ref{thm:LocQICGeneral} in terms of the input amplitudes. \begin{thm} Assume that the support $\mathbf S$ of $\Delta$ satisfies $\mathrm{BIP}(c_0, C_{c})$ and $\mathrm{QIC}(C_{a}, C_{b})$ with $c_{0}=\sqrt{C_{b}/C_{a}}$.
 Let $\lambda$ be greater than $\lVert \sum_{k=0}^{m}\overline\varepsilon_k\varphi_{k}\lVert_{\infty}$.
 Then \begin{enumerate} \item $\displaystyle\lvert \Delta_{j}-\sum_{\{k:\ d(\hat T_{k},T_{j})\leq\frac{c_{0}}m\}} \hat\Delta_{k}\lvert\leq C'\lambda\,,$ \end{enumerate} where $C'=2+\max\Big\{\frac{2(1-C_{b})}{C_{b}},\frac{C_{c}}{C_{a}}\Big\}$.
 Moreover for all $T_{j}\in \mathbf S$ corresponding to a weight such that:

 there exists $\hat T\in\mathrm{Supp}(\hat\Delta)$ satisfying:

 \end{thm}

-\ni Observe that this phenomena has been investigated in the Fourier case \cite{fernandez2013support,tang2013near}.
-Theorem \ref{thm:LocBIPGeneral} shows that this result is conducted by the BIP property, namely a control of the second derivative near the support $\mathbf S$.
+\ni Observe that this phenomenon has been investigated in the Fourier case, see for instance \cite{fernandez2013support,tang2013near}.
+Theorem \ref{thm:LocBIPGeneral} shows that it is conducted by the BIP property, namely a control of the second derivative of the dual certificate on a small vicinity of each point of the support $\mathbf S$.
 Hence, it may applies to a more general frame.